Gitpod-Samples/aoc-node-template/README.md

 ## 📝 Documentation

 This template uses an npm repository named `aoct`.
-Check the full documentation [here](https://github.com/mariofdezzz/aoct).
+Check the full documentation at [github](https://github.com/mariofdezzz/aoct).